 Foams are aerosol preparations (liquids stored under pressure with a propellant so that the mixture can be dispensed) that use a base of alcohol or something soothing to the skin (called an emollient).
 They are rapidly absorbed into the skin and are often used in hair-covered areas of the body.

 Solutions are liquids in which a drug is dissolved.
 The most commonly used liquids are alcohol, propylene glycol, polyethylene glycol, and plain water.
 Solutions are convenient to apply, especially for scalp disorders such as psoriasis or seborrheic dermatitis.
 Solutions tend to dry rather than moisturize the skin, but this drying effect is useful for wet, oozing (weeping) skin disorders.
 Depending on the vehicle used, solutions can be irritating to the skin, particularly when those containing alcohol and propylene glycol are applied to open wounds.
-Two common solutions are Burow solution and Domeboro® solution, which are often used as soaks.
+One common solution is aluminum acetate solution, which is often used as a soak.

 Gels are water-based or alcohol-based substances thickened without oil or fat.
 The skin does not absorb gels as well as it absorbs preparations containing oil or fat.
 Thus, they are often most effective for conditions that require slow absorption, such as acne, rosacea, and psoriasis of the scalp.
 Gels tend to be quite irritating on open wounds and diseased skin.

 Topical drugs can be divided into several overlapping categories:

 The principal cleansing agents are soaps, detergents, and solvents (a liquid substance capable of dissolving other substances).
 Soap is the most popular cleanser, but detergents are used as well.
 Soaps are cleansing and emulsifying agents containing some type of fat or lye, while detergents are made from petroleum products.
 Certain soaps dry the skin, but others have a creamy base that is less drying.